Sparks679/Stat679Homework/hw1/readme.md

 Commands and Variables
 --------------------

-#logfile= location of *.logfile
+* $logfile= location of *.logfile
-#$Root= rootname of logfile
+* $Root= rootname of logfile
-#$Hmax= hmax value from logfile
+* $Hmax= hmax value from logfile
-#$outfile= location of *.out file
+* $outfile= location of *.out file
-#$Time= CPUtime value from outfile
+* $Time= CPUtime value from outfile
-#$Nruns= number of runs from logfile
+* $Nruns= number of runs from logfile
-#$Nfail= number of failed proposals from logfile
+* $Nfail= number of failed proposals from logfile
-#$fabs= ftolAbs tolerance parameter from logfile
+* $fabs= ftolAbs tolerance parameter from logfile
-#$frel= ftolRel tolerance parameter from logfile
+* $frel= ftolRel tolerance parameter from logfile
-#$xtabs= xtolAbs tolerance parameter from logfile
+* $xtabs= xtolAbs tolerance parameter from logfile
-#$xrel= xtolRel tolerance parameter from logfile
+* $xrel= xtolRel tolerance parameter from logfile
-#$seed= main seed value from logfile
+* $seed= main seed value from logfile
-#$loglik= variable containing values of all network scores within a single logfile
+* $loglik= variable containing values of all network scores within a single logfile
-##$score= variable containing a single network score value from $loglike; used to run each network score individually through if statement
+* $score= variable containing a single network score value from $loglike; used to run each network score individually through if statement
-#$u3460= number of network scores under 3460 for a given logfile
+* $u3460= number of network scores under 3460 for a given logfile
-#$u3450= number of network scores under 3450 for a given logfile
+* $u3450= number of network scores under 3450 for a given logfile
-#$u3440= number of network score under 3440 for a given logfile
+* $u3440= number of network score under 3440 for a given logfile
-#sed -rn 's/pattern/replacement/p'= search for <pattern> and replace with <replacement>; print if match is found
+* sed -rn 's/pattern/replacement/p'= search for <pattern> and replace with <replacement>; print if match is found
-## -r enables the use of extended regex for GNU sed; -E for BSD sed
+ * -r enables the use of extended regex for GNU sed; -E for BSD sed
-#echo= print target
+* echo= print target
 ------
 Purpose
 ------

-#Find file rootname, hmax, elapsed time, number of runs, number of failed attempts, main seed, tolerance parameters, and network score (loglikelihood) values and display results as table in .csv file
+Find file rootname, hmax, elapsed time, number of runs, number of failed attempts, main seed, tolerance parameters, and network score (loglikelihood) values and display results as table in .csv file

 ----------------
 Original Location